Directed by: James Cameron || Produced by: James Cameron

 Running Time: 137 minutes

-A few key films released in the past 3-4 decades helped transform Hollywood into the blockbuster machine and pop culture generator it is today.
+James Cameron’s Terminator 2 (T2) is one of a select list of high-concept films from the past 3-4 decades that, for better or for worse, changed mainstream movie-making and helped transform Hollywood into the blockbuster machine and pop culture generator it is today.
 In chronological order, they are:

 - Star Wars (1977): Building on the wide release and summer schedules pioneered by The Godfather (1972) and Jaws (1975) before it, Star Wars crushed the New Hollywood era of auteur filmmaking and established the now commonplace blockbuster formula of genre-fusion, monomythic storytelling, and high-concept special effects.